hsf-training/analysis-essentials/snakemake/README.md

 {% challenge "Call python scripts" %}

-Modify your `Snakefile` to look up anyone's address and phone number and write them in a single output file
+Modify your workflow to look up anyone's address and phone number and write them in a single output file
 *without including their name*.